North Korea–United States relations: North Korean detention of American journalists

 American-North Korean relations have further been strained by the arrest of two American journalists on March 17, 2009.
 The two journalists, Euna Lee and Laura Ling of Current TV, were arrested on the China–North Korea border while supposedly filming a documentary on the trafficking of women and allegedly crossing into North Korea in the process.
 North Korea subsequently tried the two journalists amid international protests and found them guilty of the charges, and sentenced them to twelve years of hard labor.
 Reporters without Borders criticized the act as a "sham trial".

 The ordeal was finally resolved on August 4, when former President Bill Clinton arrived in Pyongyang in what he described as a "solely private mission" to secure the release of the two American journalists.
-He reportedly forwarded a message to North Korean leader Kim Jong-il from then-U.S. President Barack Obama, but White House Press Secretary Robert Gibbs denied this claim.
+He reportedly forwarded a message to General Secretary of the Workers' Party of Korea Kim Jong Il from then-U.S. President Barack Obama, but White House Press Secretary Robert Gibbs denied this claim.
 Clinton's discussions with Kim were reportedly on various issues regarding American-North Korean relations.
 On August 5, Kim issued a formal pardon to the two American journalists, who subsequently returned to Los Angeles with Clinton.
 The unannounced visit by Clinton was the first by a high-profile American official since 2000, and is reported to have drawn praise and understanding by the parties involved.